Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 ### RIPv1
 * Only advertises classful addresses (Class A, Class B, Class C).
 However, classful addresses are no longer used in modern networks.
 Don't use this version if you are going to use RIP.
 * Doesn't support VLSM and CIDR.
-* Doesn't include subnet mast information in advertisements (Response messages).
+* Doesn't include subnet mask information in advertisements (Response messages).
 	* 10.1.1.0/24 will become 10.0.0.0 (Class A address, so assumed to be /8).
 	* 172.16.192.0/18 will become 172.16.0.0 (Class B address, so assumed to be /16).
 	* 192.168.1.4/30 will become 192.168.1.0 (Class C address, so assumed to be /24).